 - What caught your attention from the guide?
-Why was that fact, idea, or example meaningful to you? - The action guide opens with this powerful statement: "As adults in the lives of children, we play a crucial role in shaping how and what they learn about race."
-Research shows that children as young as six months old can notice physical differences among people, including their race. - What is your role in helping children feel confident to acknowledge and talk about race and other diversity topics at school? - How can self-confidence help children understand and appreciate race and human diversity?
+Why was that fact, idea, or example meaningful to you? - The action guide opens with this powerful statement: "As adults in the lives of children, we play a crucial role in shaping how and what they learn about race." - What is your role in helping children feel confident to talk about race and other diversity topics at school? - How can self-confidence help children understand and appreciate race and human diversity?
 How does that understanding and appreciation help them build selfconfidence? - When adults discuss race and human diversity with confidence, they help children feel more confident about themselves and comfortable around others. - o How confident do you feel discussing race with children? - If you feel confident, how do you model that confidence for children? - If you don't feel confident, why not?
-What can you do to feel more confident? - Talking about race with their young children may not come naturally for some families.
-It may be helpful to share this action guide to build their confidence to talk about race at home. - o How could you use this action guide with families? - o How could you make this guide more accessible for your families? - What additional resources (e.g., other readings, translation services, videos, varied voices) do you need to gather? - The action guide lists four big ideas (listed below) and sixteen aligned practices to help children develop self-confidence and become "thoughtful, informed, and race-brave community members." - Start early.
+What can you do to feel more confident? - This action guide was written for all adults, but it may help children's families build confidence to talk about race at home. - O How could you use this action guide with families? - O How could you make this guide more accessible for your families? - What additional resources (e.g., other readings, videos, varied voices) do you need to gather? - The action guide lists four big ideas (listed below) and sixteen aligned practices to help children develop self-confidence and become "thoughtful, informed, and race-brave community members." - Start early.
 The earlier, the better. - Let your child see you do your own work. - Learn about others and about yourself. - Raise a changemaker. - Based on your own professional development and children's needs, select one big idea and one aligned practice to implement: - When will you use this practice? - What resources or support (e.g., readings, videos, conversation with others, coaching) do you need to implement this practice?
 How will you access those resources and support?